mmbman/Katagiri/1987-03-12-Bendowa-Talk-2.md

 >
 > But when you now totally cast aside all things and single-mindedly do zazen in accordance with the buddha-seal, then, beyond the realms of illusion and enlightenment, sentiments and calculations, untouched by the difference of unenlightened and enlightened, you immediately walk at ease beyond established forms and regulations and employ great enlightenment.
 What have those enmeshed in the traps and snares of words and letters to compare to this?

-So, Dogen Zenji says, behind the words, what does the Buddha or ancestors try to tell us?
+So, Dōgen Zenji says, behind the words, what does the Buddha or ancestors try to tell us?
 Not words.
 Words are very skillful, very tricky.
 So if you don’t deal with them properly, you are caught by them.
 But if you really use words deeply, it really helps you so much.

 So [...] behind the words, or within the words, I think what we have to do is [...] to maintain [the] buddha-seal. *Buddha-seal* means we are already buddha.
-There is lack of nothing; Dogen Zenji says, we “lack nothing of highest enlightenment.” *We are buddha* is complete beyond we are perfect or not perfect.
+There is lack of nothing; Dōgen Zenji says, we “lack nothing of highest enlightenment.” *We are buddha* is complete beyond we are perfect or not perfect.
 This is called buddha.

 So, I think we don’t understand who we are totally by our self-consciousness, we don’t understand it.
 Self-consciousness always evaluates whether we are complete or we are incomplete, or good or bad.
 But [the point that] we are buddha means that we are complete beyond this – completion or incompletion, self-consciousness.
 Or time; beyond time.

 [...]
-This is Dogen’s teaching, but I think this teaching is open to anyone.
+This is Dōgen’s teaching, but I think this teaching is open to anyone.
 Sportsmen, artists, whoever they are – actually, they experience this, exactly.
 But it seems to be a little easier [for them] to experience this, because their territory is a little bit limited.
 So-called *mountains*: the object is rock mountains, so all they have to do is to face the mountains and climb.
 So very naturally, they can devote ourselves totally to the mountains.
 Then, finally they become adept, through the experience of going beyond self and time, and experiencing the fascinating energies back and forth between the mountains and climbers, which no one stops.
 Naturally, they can become an adept mountaineer.

 But spiritual life doesn’t have any particular objects, so-called mountains, or art, et cetera, that’s why you have to have the object of the universe.
 You have to have the universe, all sentient beings as the object.
 That’s a really vast and big object!
 You don’t know how to deal [with it].
 That’s why we don’t know how to devote ourselves totally – how to devote ourselves to deal with all sentient beings, and life and death, and experiencing those great energies back and forth between you and universe.
 We don’t know!
 It’s pretty hard.
 That’s why most people say it is wasting time.